 Cold Calling Video Summary:

 The first step to effective cold calling is to realize that cold calls aren’t going to hurt you.
-Many salespeople are so scared of potential rejection that they hold back when it comes to taking risks with cold calling.
+Many sales reps are so scared of potential rejection that they hold back when it comes to taking risks with cold calling.

-But to implement the right cold calling strategies, you have to get comfortable with taking risks.
+But to implement the right cold calling techniques, you have to get comfortable with taking risks.
 That means you need to face your fears, and realize that cold calling can’t hurt you.

 Knowing that cold calling can’t hurt you will make you a stronger salesperson than ever before.

-Cold calling is about numbers.
-It’s about pushing through potential rejection until you ultimately get through to a prospect who’s a good fit, is willing to have a conversation with you, and might lead to a next step.
+When thinking about how to make a cold call, one of the basics is that cold calling is about numbers.
+It’s about pushing through potential rejection until you ultimately get through to a prospect who’s a good fit, is willing to have a conversation with you, and might lead to a next step and setting a time to talk.

-The reason that most people hate making cold calls is that there’s a low success rate—around 1% or 2%.
-This low rate of success means that in order to get one scheduled meeting with a prospect, salespeople have to make 99 calls that go nowhere.
+The reason that most people hate picking up the phone and making cold calls is that there’s a low success rate—around 1% or 2%.
+This low rate of success means that in order to get one scheduled meeting with a prospect, sales reps have to make 99 calls that go nowhere.

 The more you can make this process a game, the better off you’ll be.
 Have fun.
 Be playful.
 Make cold calling a game.
 If prospects are being rude, step up your game and thicken your skin.
 Try something totally new.
 Be willing to make cold calling a game.